tutumcloud/api-docs/source/index.md

 In order to be able to make requests to the API, you should first obtain an ApiKey for your account.
 For this, log into Tutum, click on the menu on the upper right corner of the screen, select `Account info` and then select `Api Key`.

+### REST API

-The Tutum HTTP API is reachable through the following hostname:
+The Tutum REST API is reachable through the following hostname:

 `https://dashboard.tutum.co/`